 Why Buy Gold?

 Gold bullion is the ultimate insurance and, given its ability to maintain a high value, should be viewed as an essential part of everybody’s investment portfolio.
 Here are some of the many reasons why buying gold is a wise investment.

 Owning gold could well be the ultimate insurance for turbulent times.
 It’s an age old question which people have been asking for centuries – where is my money really safe?
 More and more people are now choosing the oldest answer: GOLD.

 This is where gold comes in.
-Gold offers about as much certainty as you can get and bullion, unlike other investments, will always hold a value.
+Gold offers about as much certainty as you can get, and bullion - unlike other investments - will always hold a value.
 Gold bullion is an effective way of hedging against other investments as its value tends to be particularly buoyant when other investments such as stocks and property are under-performing.

 Gold can also be used effectively to insure you against other economic factors such as inflation and deflation, interest rates, stock market jitters and currency problems.
 Importantly, as a highly precious metal, gold's worth is recognised internationally, and is considered a valuable luxury no matter where you are in the world.
 An additional convenient, positive aspect is that gold bars and gold coins can be taken with you easily, wherever you go.

 It is often said that there is never a bad time to own gold.
 It is a physical asset, a timeless asset, an asset that cannot be devalued in the way money can be by the government simply deciding to print more through Quantitative Easing.
 Even in the most extreme and unlikely scenario that the banking system should face collapse and paper money lose all its value, gold bullion, particularly small units of gold such as gold coins, could be used to buy and trade yourself out of trouble.

 Since the crisis in 2008, people have paid more attention to their finances and are looking harder than ever for alternative methods of protecting the value of their money.
 Gold offers a long-term safe haven for those looking to protect and preserve the value of their wealth as it will always hold a significant value no matter what.
 Gold investment should be viewed primarily as a low-risk security asset for yourself and your family’s future.